MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-support-on-azure.md

 # Java support on Azure and Azure Stack

-Java developers can build, integrate, and deploy applications to a variety of Azure and Azure Stack services.
-Developers are free to use the distribution and version of Java of their choice for most Microsoft Azure services.
-Certain services will provide and manage a Java runtime on behalf of customers.
-This document will help you understand which services provide a Java runtime by default, and which services do not.
+Java developers can build, integrate, and deploy applications to various Azure and Azure Stack services.
+Developers are free to use the distribution and version of the Java Development Kit (JDK) of their choice for most Microsoft Azure services.
+Microsoft provides and manages the Java runtime for certain services on behalf of customers.
+This document helps you understand which services provide a Java runtime by default, and which services you can bring your own.

 > [!IMPORTANT]
 > **Update June 30th, 2021:** Zulu for Azure no longer receives updates or support since January 1st, 2022.
 Azure services have transitioned to [Microsoft Build of OpenJDK](/java/openjdk/install) for JDK 11 and [Eclipse Temurin](https://adoptium.net/releases.html?variant=openjdk8&jvmVariant=hotspot) for JDK 8.
 For more information, see [End of Updates, Support and Availability of the Zulu for Azure builds of OpenJDK](https://devblogs.microsoft.com/java/end-of-updates-support-and-availability-of-zulu-for-azure/).

 ## Supported Java versions and update schedule

-See [Microsoft Build of OpenJDK Support Policy](https://learn.microsoft.com/java/openjdk/support) for more information.
+For more information, see [Microsoft Build of OpenJDK Support Policy](https://learn.microsoft.com/java/openjdk/support).

 See specific Azure service documentation for their availability of versions of Java, and support roadmap.